Social-Media-Public-Analysis/murphy/README.md

 [![PRs Welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/Social-Media-Public-Analysis/murpheus/pulls)

-Murpheus is a powerful analysis tool that is used to analyze a ton of twitter data from the internet archive, and is built to scale from laptop hardware to massive super computer  clusters.
+Murpheus is a powerful analysis tool used to analyze a ton of Twitter data from the internet archive.
+It is built to scale from laptop hardware to massive supercomputer clusters.

 ## Motivation

-The main goal of this project is to lower the bar for entry for datascientists, researchers and anyone else who wants to analyse and study Twitter datasets.
+This project's main goal is to lower the bar for entry for data scientists, researchers, and anyone else who wants to analyze and study Twitter datasets.

 Keeping this in mind, we want to build a powerful toolset that can scale this massively, and with everything working right out of the box with minimal support (but if you do need any help, hop on to our [issues](https://github.com/Social-Media-Public-Analysis/murphy/issues) page!).

 ## Frameworks used:

-The main framework that we used is [Dask](https://dask.org/), an extremely powerful library that *provides advanced parallelism for analytics, enabling performance at scale for the tools you love*<sup>[[1]](https://dask.org/)</sup>
+The main framework that we used is [Dask](https://dask.org/), a powerful library that *provides advanced parallelism for analytics, enabling performance at scale for the tools you love*<sup>[[1]](https://dask.org/)</sup>

 ## Installation:

 Before installing, ensure that the version of python that you're using is python>=3.6.
-We intend to support all of the latest releases of as they come out!
+We intend to support all of the latest releases of Python as they come out!

 ### Installing with PIP: